View program plan of study for BSN to DNP AGACNP

 Any student who has concerns regarding a grade they have received, may file a grade appeal.
 There are very specific steps and time frames associated with this policy and procedure, so please read it carefully.
 Situations of academic dishonesty are not eligible for the grade appeal process.
 Please see the University Grade Appeal Policy & Procedures.

-Post-Master’s DNP Residency Practica, BSN to DNP and MSN Immersions & Clinical Practica Requirements
+Post-Master’s DNP Residency Practica, BSN to DNP, MSN, and Post-Master’s Advanced Graduate Immersions & Clinical Practica Requirements

 Immersion day

-Students within nurse practitioner tracks may be required to come to campus during the first week of the summer clinical semester for 3-5 days to participate in an immersion.
+Students are required to come to campus for five (5) days during the summer semester prior to the start of clinical/practicum to participate in a mandatory immersion.
 Immersions serve for students to interact with faculty, Standardized Patients, practice hands on procedures, learn from specialty guests, etc. To strengthen your learning opportunities, animal products are often used for teaching procedures (suturing, chest-tube insertion, I&D, etc.).
-If a student has a personal or religious objection to working with animal products; it is the student’s responsibility to discuss this objection with the Associate Dean for Graduate Programs a minimum of 2 weeks prior to immersion day(s), so an alternative can be provided.
+If a student has a personal or religious objection to working with animal products; it is the student’s responsibility to discuss this objection with the Track Leader or the Associate Dean for Graduate Programs a minimum of 2 weeks prior to immersion day(s), so an alternative can be provided.
 Students receive clinical/practicum hours for time in the immersion setting.
 Graded assignments are included in the co-requisite theory course(s).
 Any student who has previously failed or withdrawn from either a theory or clinical course must repeat the associated immersion day(s).
-Immersion day(s) are mandatory on campus assignments and failure to attend may result in failure of the course(s).
+Immersion day(s) are mandatory on campus assignments and failure to attend or miss any scheduled sessions during the immersion may result in failure of the course(s).

 Practica/clinical placement

 Throughout the state we have vetted preceptors.
 The faculty of record will assign students to those preceptors.
-Students who are outside of the state of Nevada will need to assist with finding a preceptor/mentor for their clinical and residency placements.
+Students who are outside of the state of Nevada will need to assist with identifying a preceptor/mentor for their clinical and residency placements, so that the proposed preceptor can be vetted and an affiliation agreement secured.
 All Practica/clinical placements for students are a collaborative arrangement.
 While students may have ideas for where they would like to have clinical experiences, these must be discussed and approved by the track advisors and faculty of record for that specific course prior to meeting with any prospective preceptor.
 A "Preceptor Agreement", outlining the agreed upon relationship between each preceptor and student must be completed and provided to the Track Advisor and course faculty for approval prior to the first week of the semester.
 The OSN need up to date Curriculum Vitae for of clinical preceptors.
 Some practicum settings require a full contract with the University.
 Contracts can take up to 6 months, at times longer, to obtain.
 Students must keep this in mind when considering preceptors and settings.

 Clinical evaluations (in person, virtual, on campus Standardized Patient, or phone) will be conducted by the faculty of record.
 There must be a meeting (virtual, face to face, phone) among the preceptor, student, and faculty of record at the beginning of the practicum, mid-term and final.
 While feedback is sought from the preceptors the course grade is the direct responsibility of the faculty of record.